-“Educating children to become an informed, committed, and difference-making generation.”
+“Educating youngsters to become an informed, committed, and difference-making generation.”

 MILWAUKEE MONTESSORI SCHOOL’S OBJECTIVES